Skip to content

 }'

 The request returns the full Travel Rule message payload, including the transaction UUID, so you can reconcile the payload later.
-This is useful if you need to patch the transaction data or track delivery statuses.
+This is useful if you need to patch the transaction data or track delivery statuses after submission.

 Post-transaction workflow explained